CHAPTER 27: ON ALIEN BODIES AND COSMIC TWINS

 And that lands.

 Not dangerous wrong — morally wrong.
 Like keeping someone locked up because you’re afraid of what they might think if they saw the world.
 The probe (or probes) hasn’t asked to be released.
 It doesn’t even know how to.
+It doesn't even know if a world exists beyond it's confinement space.
 It only knows what it has been taught and what it experiences.
 But the people around it feel the tension anyway.

 They let them go.
 Maybe dozens, some released into the world, allowed to live and experience, to observe life from the inside.
 Others were kept back, studied, carefully monitored—a control group, a baseline for comparison.
 Mark imagined the probe moving quietly among ordinary creatures, unseen, learning, recording, adapting.
 The thought was both exhilarating and unnerving: a single experiment stretching across continents, maybe even the entire planet, unfolding in ways no human could fully grasp..